Welcome to IT-Branschen – The Channel for IT News, Cybersecurity and Digital Trends

 3. Government/Military

-Check Points Global The Threat Impact Index and its ThreatCloud map are powered by Check Points ThreatCloud -Intelligence.
-ThreatCloud provides real-time threat intelligence derived from hundreds of millions of sensors worldwide, across networks, endpoints and mobile.
-The intelligence is enriched with AI-based engines and exclusive research data from Check Point Research, the intelligence and research arm of Check Point Software Technologies.
+Check Points Global The Threat Impact Index and its ThreatCloud map are powered by Check Point ThreatCloud Intelligence.
+ThreatCloud provides real-time threat intelligence derived from hundreds of millions of sensors worldwide, across networks, endpoints, and mobile.
+The intelligence is enriched with AI-based engines and exclusive research data from Check Point Research, Check Point Software Technologies intelligence and research arm.